 Robert Morris U Illinois / S Wabash Ave is an urban neighborhood (based on population density) located in Chicago, Illinois.

-American households most often have a car, and regularly they have two or three.
-But households in the Robert Morris U Illinois / S Wabash Ave neighborhood buck this trend.
-26.2% of the households in this neighborhood don't own a car at all.
-This is more carless households than NeighborhoodScout found in 96.3% of U.S. neighborhoods.
+Most American households own a car or other vehicle.
+Many own two cars or perhaps three.
+In the United States, it is useful to have an automobile not only for commuting, but also for shopping and getting to other services one needs.
+But NeighborhoodScout's analysis revealed that households in the Robert Morris U Illinois / S Wabash Ave neighborhood have a highly unusual car ownership.
+27.5% of the households in this neighborhood don't own a car at all.
+This is more carless households than NeighborhoodScout found in 96.6% of U.S. neighborhoods.

-Did you know that the Robert Morris U Illinois / S Wabash Ave neighborhood has more Iranian ancestry people living in it than nearly any neighborhood in America?
+Did you know that the Robert Morris U Illinois / S Wabash Ave neighborhood has more Romanian and Czechoslovakian ancestry people living in it than nearly any neighborhood in America?
 It's true!
-In fact, 0.7% of this neighborhood's residents have Iranian ancestry.
+In fact, 0.9% of this neighborhood's residents have Romanian ancestry and 0.6% have Czechoslovakian ancestry.

 Robert Morris U Illinois / S Wabash Ave is also pretty special linguistically.
-Significantly, 0.7% of its residents five years old and above primarily speak Persian at home.
-While this may seem like a small percentage, it is higher than 96.7% of the neighborhoods in America.
+Significantly, 0.9% of its residents five years old and above primarily speak Japanese at home.
+While this may seem like a small percentage, it is higher than 97.1% of the neighborhoods in America.

 There are two complementary measures for understanding the income of a neighborhood's residents: the average and the extremes.
 While a neighborhood may be relatively wealthy overall, it is equally important to understand the rate of people - particularly children - who are living at or below the federal poverty line, which is extremely low income.
 Some neighborhoods with a lower average income may actually have a lower childhood poverty rate than another with a higher average income, and this helps us understand the conditions and character of a neighborhood.

-In the Robert Morris U Illinois / S Wabash Ave neighborhood, 58.8% of the working population is employed in executive, management, and professional occupations.
-The second most important occupational group in this neighborhood is sales and service jobs, from major sales accounts, to working in fast food restaurants, with 28.1% of the residents employed.
-Other residents here are employed in clerical, assistant, and tech support occupations (11.3%).
+In the Robert Morris U Illinois / S Wabash Ave neighborhood, 62.5% of the working population is employed in executive, management, and professional occupations.
+The second most important occupational group in this neighborhood is sales and service jobs, from major sales accounts, to working in fast food restaurants, with 26.8% of the residents employed.
+Other residents here are employed in clerical, assistant, and tech support occupations (7.5%), and 3.2% in manufacturing and laborer occupations.

 Culture is the shared learned behavior of peoples.
 Undeniably, different ethnicities and ancestries have different cultural traditions, and as a result, neighborhoods with concentrations of residents of one or another ethnicities or ancestries will express those cultures.
 It is what makes the North End in Boston so fun to visit for the Italian restaurants, bakeries, culture, and charm, and similarly, why people enjoy visiting Chinatown in San Francisco.

-In the Robert Morris U Illinois / S Wabash Ave neighborhood in Chicago, IL, residents most commonly identify their ethnicity or ancestry as Asian (15.9%).
-There are also a number of people of German ancestry (15.4%), and residents who report Irish roots (14.9%), and some of the residents are also of Polish ancestry (8.6%), along with some Italian ancestry residents (7.5%), among others.
-In addition, 19.0% of the residents of this neighborhood were born in another country.
+In the Robert Morris U Illinois / S Wabash Ave neighborhood in Chicago, IL, residents most commonly identify their ethnicity or ancestry as Asian (16.4%).
+There are also a number of people of Irish ancestry (16.2%), and residents who report German roots (13.9%), and some of the residents are also of Polish ancestry (8.1%), along with some Italian ancestry residents (7.5%), among others.
+In addition, 19.5% of the residents of this neighborhood were born in another country.

 Analytics built by: Location, Inc.